Pond logo Pond's Place

 Hub single sign-on facilities for multiple Rails applications running on the same domain.

-RCVSWeb wraps around viewer scripts like the Perl cvsweb and revision tracking scripts like the Python cvshistory to provide Rails based CVS viewing and revision summaries in a similar way to Collaboa with its Subversion source viewing and changeset facilities.
+RCVSWeb wraps around viewer scripts like the Perl cvsweb and revision tracking scripts like the Python cvshistory to provide Rails based CVS viewing and revision summaries in a manner similar to the Subversion source and changeset browsing features of Retrospectiva.

 Radiant extensions